HomeHealth articlestongueWhite Tongue | Causes | Symptoms | Risk | Treatment | Prevention

 • Difficulty in chewing, swallowing, or talking.

-• Other symptoms like fever, weight loss, or skin rash.
+• Other symptoms include fever, weight loss, or skin rash.

 The treatment is given according to the underlying condition causing the white tongue, and it varies in each case.

 • Leukoplakia and lichen planus do not need any treatment.
-However, a regular visit to the dentist may be necessary to ensure the condition is not getting worse.
+However, a regular visit to the dentist may be necessary to ensure the condition is not worsening.
 Other than that, it is advisable to stop smoking or reduce the amount of alcohol intake.

 • Oral thrush is treated with antifungal medications.
-They may come in a gel, lozenge, or pill.
+They may come in gel, lozenge, or pill.

 • Reducing the irritants in the mouth, such as sharp teeth or exposure to sharp instruments, may also help clear up the white patches.

-5. Additionally, a visit to the dentist every six months for a checkup and cleaning may be helpful.
+• Additionally, visiting the dentist every six months for a checkup and cleaning may be helpful.

 Conclusion

 Bumps, patches, and spots in the mouth are usually harmless, even if they are distressing to see.
-However, some of them can give you clues about underlying health conditions that may need immediate attention.
-It is always good to know about these conditions, and when they last more than two weeks, you can consult an online doctor or visit your family physician to have a check on these conditions.
+However, some can give clues about underlying health conditions needing immediate attention.
+It is always good to know about these conditions, and when they last more than two weeks, one can consult an online doctor or visit the family physician to check on these conditions.

 Frequently Asked Questions